SkynetLabs/abuse-scanner/README.md

 The scanner used a MongoDB database in which it persists two types of entities:
 - emails: used to persist the email and some state variables
-- locks: used for decentralised locking
+- locks: used for distributed locking

 The database name is `abuse-scanner`